smu-cs-3353/22s-pa02-mastersofgoogle/README.md

 Each type of dataset was created at six different sizes for both strings and integers (so a total of 60 datasets were created).
 The dataset sizes I chose were 1000, 5000, 10000, 25000, 50000, and 100000 elements.

 After generating the datasets and implementing the sorting algorithms, I needed to run each dataset through each of the six sorting algorithms and collect timing data using std::chrono.
 This data was then outputted to a csv file for data analysis.

+## Building and Executing
+To generate the datasets from the terminal, simply navigate to the DatasetGeneration folder and use the command:
+**python3 main.py**

+To build the sorting algorithms code from the terminal, simply navigate to the src folder and use the command:
+**g++ main.cpp -o output**
+(Note that after the -o, you can name the executable whatever you want).
+To run the sorting algorithms, simply type the command:
+**./output.out**
+(Again, note that output should be replaced with the name of your executable).
+No command line arguments are required for this program, as all file paths are already included in the source code.